 HAPPENING NOW

-- Daytime work, 7 AM to 5 PM, Monday through Friday; follow posted signs and signals for safe access through construction zones.
+Daytime work, 7 AM to 5 PM, Monday through Friday on Bell St between Elliott and 1st avenues.
+Follow posted signs for pedestrian detours.

-- Alleyways are accessible from one end at all times from either Battery or Blanchard streets.
+Alleyways are accessible from one end at all times, from either Blanchard or Battery streets.

-- Elliott Bay Connections (EBC) project: Work is currently taking place on the east side of Alaskan Way between Virginia St and Blanchard St. Typical work hours are 7 AM to 6 PM, Monday through Friday.
+- Elliott Bay Connections (EBC) project: Work is currently taking place on the east side of Alaskan Way between Virginia St and Blanchard St and between Wall St and Clay St. Typical work hours are 7 AM to 6 PM, Monday through Friday.
 Northbound Alaskan Way reduced to one travel lane 24/7 during construction.
 Temporary parking and loading zone restrictions in place on the east side of Alaskan Way.
+Temporary sidewalk detours in place, as needed; follow posted signs.
 Access to buildings, businesses and driveways maintained at all times.
 See the project website for more details or contact the project team at info@ElliottBayConnections.org.

 PROJECTS IN THIS AREA